U5B/MonumentaRP-NoOptiFine/README.md

 **Broken Things:**
 Tridents are not textured with the latest version of CIT Resewn (Could use old version linked in the wiki above)
+Emissive textures don't apply to handheld items (Not supported by CIT Resewn)

 **Thanks to the Monumenta RP creators for making the pack and having to deal with OptiFine jank.**